HenryPorterGithub/Scraper/README.md

 # Scraper
 A ReactJS SPA + ASP.NET Core Web API Pair for Scraping Google Results

+# Testing
+I tested this project locally and on a second device after cloning from GitHub, and it worked for me in both scenarios.
+It does not include unit tests but they can be added if desired.

+# Usage
+Clone this project to visual studio using the "Code" dropdown in GitHub.
+Run the API program and you will see the OpenAPI interface.
+Verify that the API call itself works.
+Run the Scraper program (ReactJS SPA) and wait as npm restores the react dependencies locally.
+This may take a long time.
+You will see a basic user interface which you can use to call the API via proxy.
+The result will be written to the screen.
+If you spam the scrape button you can cause your IP to be temporarily blocked with a captcha on future scrapes.
+Because it uses a proxy there is no need to be concerned with CORS issues.
+There are no local files or DLLs to reference so no issues there.
+You can configure the solution to use two startup projects, the API loading first and React loading second, but the API loads slower so it's best to start them individually.
+If the API loads second, the ReactJS UI will error on scrape and display the error on screen.

 # Documentation
 No 3rd party libraries are used in any part of this project.